Holiday rentals in Lake Cowichan

 MoonTreeYurt&Sauna

 Moon Tree Yurt, a traditional Mongolian yurt with timber framed outdoor living space.
 Set on a private rural property in the magical Cowichan Valley.
 Just moments from Skutz Falls and Cowichan Provincial Park.
 Surrounded by nature with basic amenities, the yurt offers a sustainable, one of a kind "Glamping" experience.
-Adventure awaits you with Cowichan Valley Trail for epic hiking, biking, and many more outdoor activities.
-Lake Cowichan, a short drive away for boating, swimming, and tubing fun!
+Adventure awaits you with Cowichan Valley Trail for epic hiking, biking, and much more!
+Due to safety considerations, our property is not suitable for infants or young children.

 Top guest favourite